4pt0/4pt0-theme/README.md

 # 4.0 Schools WordPress Theme

-This public repo contains the _upcoming_ WordPress theme for [4pt0.org].
+This public repo contains the WordPress theme behind [4pt0.org].
 This theme is designed with young creatives from [YEP Design Works].

 ## Issue Reporting and Questions
 Issues and questions can be added under this repo's ["Issues" tab].
 Labels should be added to each issue and issues can be assigned to particular developers. [@bbertucc] is the primary developer of the 4.0 Schools project.
 Checkout the [repo wiki] for helpful guides.